DONATIONS GET MATCHED UNTIL JUNE 30TH! DONATE TODAY!

 As the meat industry continues its efforts to undo animal protection laws throughout the United States by attempting to pass the EATS Act, Animal Equality joins the strong opposition to fight back.

-September 19, 2023 Updated: September 20, 2023
+September 19, 2023 Updated: February 22, 2024

 Pigs in gestation crate Pigs in gestation crate

-The meat industry is making a last-ditch effort to fight against California’s recently-upheld Proposition 12 and animal protection laws like it.
+The meat industry is making a last-ditch effort to fight against California’s recently upheld Proposition 12 and animal protection laws like it.
 The proposed EATS Act could undo decades of animal protection progress if passed.
 Fortunately, a strong coalition of organizations is fighting back.

 This past week, a diverse group of 158 organizations, including Animal Equality, signed a letter opposing the EATS Act and any related legislation.
 The letter was submitted to the House and Senate Agriculture Committee and various other House and Senate offices.

-Opponents of the EATS Act include animal and environmental protection, public health, labor and veterinary professional organizations.
+Opponents of the EATS Act include animal and environmental protection, public health, labor, and veterinary professional organizations.
 Over 200 members of Congress, 1,200 U.S. farms, and industry leaders–including two of America’s largest pork producers–have joined the opposition.

-The Dangers of the EATS Act
+The threat to animals of the EATS Act

 The EATS Act, short for “Ending Agricultural Trade Suppression,” was introduced by Senator Roger Marshall (R-KS) and Representative Ashley Hinson (R-IA).
 The proposed legislation could erase a wide range of state and local animal protection laws.